 Markup is the difference between a product’s selling price and cost as a percentage of the cost.
 For example, if a product sells for $125 and costs $100, the additional price increase is ($125 – $100) / $100) x 100 = 25%.

 Gross margin is the difference between a product’s selling price and the cost as a percentage of revenue.
 For example, if a product sells for $125 and costs $100, the gross margin is ($125 – $100) / $125 = 0.2(20%) = 20%.

 Recall the example above.
 The gross margin would be ($21,000 – $17,500) / $21,000 = 0.1667 = 16.67%.
 While the markup was 20%

 Intuitively, the markup is always larger, as compared to the gross margin, as shown in the table below.
 (As long as you charge more than what the product costs.)

 Markups in Different Industries

-Thank you for reading this accounting guide.
-At CFI, our mission is to help anyone in the world become a first-class financial analyst and master the art of financial modeling and valuation.
-To keep learning and advancing your career, these additional resources will be helpful:
+Thank you for reading CFI’s guide to Markup.
+To keep learning and advancing your career, these additional CFI resources will be helpful: